University Independent Sexual Violence Advisor (ISVA)

 The ISVA accepts referrals directly from students via this self-referral form.

 Third parties, including other University organisations, can also make referrals as long as they are sent with the student's permission via this third-party referral form.

-Upon receipt of your referral, the ISVA will contact you within two working days and will then arrange a time to meet you either virtually, via phone or face-to-face in a location that's convenient for you.
+Upon receipt of your referral, the ISVA will contact you to arrange a time to meet you either virtually, via phone or face-to-face in a location that's convenient for you.